 This Belle Epoque villa is located on the lovely billionaire's peninsula, Cap d'Antibes.
 The waterfront villa offers a breathtaking sea view of the Baie des Milliardaires, is just under 300 meters from the Plage (Beach) des Onde and is a mere minutes drive from Juan-Les-Pins.
-The elegant villa with a grand white marble staircase in the lobby and baby grand piano can comfortably accommodate 12 people with extra children, though the outdoors is calling.
+The elegant villa with a grand white marble staircase in the lobby and baby grand piano can ideally accommodate 12 people with extra staff or children, though the outdoors is calling.
 Boasting an 8200 sq meter park with heated pool, children's playground, and tennis court, there are plenty of ways to enjoy the outdoors.

 With a long list of beaches, St. Tropez has lured sun seekers from all over the globe.
 Some of the best known include Pampelonne Beach, Tahiti Beach and Moorea.
 Most offer water sport activities and beach side dining.

 Walk the wide promenade along St. Tropez's old port and take in the array of fishing craft and luxurious yachts.
 Don't forget the ancient market and the daily fish market that offer some of the freshest fish and produce in the region.

 Each year at the end of September, sailboat aficionados descend on the town for what has become a renowned sailboat regatta.

 Luxurious, chic and expensive are all words that can be used to descibe the myriad of boutiques and shops that line the water in the old town.
 Move away from the water to find more modest shops.